undless/gatling.io-doc/content/reference/script/core/session/el/index.md

 "#{randomAlphanumeric(10)}"
 ```

-You can combine different Gatling EL builtin functions, eg:
+You can combine different Gatling EL built-in functions, eg:

 ```java
 // return first element of the first list in `foo`